Montevideo: 19th century

 In 1868, the horse-drawn tram company Compañía de Tranvías al Paso del Molino y Cerro created the first lines connecting Montevideo with Unión, the beach resort of Capurro and the industrialized and economically independent Villa del Cerro, at the time called Cosmopolis.
 In the same year, the Mercado del Puerto was inaugurated.
 In 1869, the first railway line of the company Ferrocarril Central del Uruguay was inaugurated connecting Bella Vista with the town of Las Piedras.
 During the same year and the next, the neighborhoods Colón, Nuevo París and La Comercial were founded.
 The Sunday market of Tristán Narvaja Street was established in Cordón in 1870.
 Public water supply was established in 1871.
 In 1878, Bulevar Circunvalación was constructed, a boulevard starting from Punta Carretas, going up to the north end of the city and then turning west to end at the beach of Capurro.
 It was renamed Artigas Boulevard in 1885.
-By Decree, on 8 January 1881, the area Los Pocitos was incorporated to the Novísima Ciudad (Most New City).
+By Decree, on 8 January 1881, the area Los Pocitos was incorporated into the Novísima Ciudad (Most New City).

-The first telephone lines were installed in 1882 and electric street lights took the place of the gas operated ones in 1886.
+The first telephone lines were installed in 1882 and electric street lights took the place of the gas-operated ones in 1886.
 The Hipódromo de Maroñas started operating in 1888, and the neighborhoods of Reus del Sur, Reus del Norte and Conciliación were inaugurated in 1889.
 The new building of the School of Arts and Trades, as well as Zabala Square in Ciudad Vieja were inaugurated in 1890, followed by the Italian Hospital in 1891.
 In the same year, the village of Peñarol was founded.
 Other neighborhoods that were founded were Belgrano and Belvedere in 1892, Jacinto Vera in 1895 and Trouville in 1897.
 In 1894 the new port was constructed, and in 1897, the Central Railway Station of Montevideo was inaugurated.